 (IV) Do the words I speak honor Christ and draw people to Him?

-The constant prayer of the sincere leader is “Set a guard over my moth, O Lord; keep watch over the door of my lips” (Psalms 141:3).
+The constant prayer of the sincere leader is “Set a guard over my mouth, O Lord; keep watch over the door of my lips” (Psalms 141:3).
 This should be our prayer also.

 This is the second virtue Paul charged Timothy to live by.
 It is also the most important.
 If anyone calls himself a leader but cannot lead himself he is not a leader at all.
 To lead effectively we need the skills and gifts God bestowed upon us.
 Yet, a leader can never rise above his situation unless his character rests at the same level as his gifting.
 Sometimes people tell about leaders, “Here’s a great preacher, but he has a very short temper”.
 A leader cannot divorce his character from ministry because people shall not remember him for the sermons he preached but for the life he lived.
 Paul’s exhortation to Timothy introduces us to three qualities that are essential for character formation.